 During 2021, we have granted restricted common stocks to a newly hired officer; the vesting is based on service condition.
-The following table summarizes the activity related to our restricted common stock for the year ended December 31, 2021.
+The following table summarizes the activity related to our restricted common stock for the years ended December 31, 2022, and December 31, 2021.